 While I was emotionally regrouping from the disappointment of being ignored by the creditors, my son kept plowing forward.
 He did something he probably thought I wouldn’t approve of.
 He hired a credit repair company.

 My son knows me well.
 I had to stifle a gasp when he told me.
-Credit repair companies are notorious scammers.
+Credit repair companies are notorious scammers as I mentioned in this article.
 But what was done was done.

 After years of learning lessons the hard way, my son assured me he’d really researched the company he hired.
 It was a credit repair law firm and the online reviews from customers recommended it highly.